nhilya/assignment-week-3-laravel-crud-api/assignment-checklist/project-deliverables-checklist.md

 - [x] Create a new branch named `authz-spatie`
 - [x] Push the branch to GitHub
 - [x] Make sure the main branch is up to date, clean and pushed to GitHub
-- [x] All work for the [Assignment E - Authentication & Authorization (Laravel + Spatie Permissions)](<../assignment-instruction/Assignment%20Continuation_%20Part%20E%20—%20Authentication%20%26%20Authorization%20(Laravel%20%2B%20Spatie%20Permissions).pdf>) is done in the `authz-spatie` branch
+- [x] All work for the [Assignment Continuation: Part E — Authentication & Authorization (Laravel + Spatie Permissions)](<../assignment-instruction/Assignment%20Continuation_%20Part%20E%20—%20Authentication%20%26%20Authorization%20(Laravel%20%2B%20Spatie%20Permissions).pdf>) is done in the `authz-spatie` branch
-- [ ] Screenshot of git branch showing the new branch name + latest commit
+- [x] Screenshot of git branch showing the new branch name + latest commit

 ### E2: Authentication (10 marks)